 Note to Schools:

 Effective September 2017, if official education records cannot be released to the parents for purposes of transferring to another school, the custodian of the records in the sending state shall prepare and furnish to the parent a set of unofficial records.
 Upon receipt of the unofficial records by the school in the receiving state, the student must be enrolled and placement decisions must be made in accordance with the information on unofficial records and then later validated.
 It also requires that states that enter into the interstate compact, including NYS, give families 30 days from the date of enrollment to obtain any immunizations required by the receiving state.

-Provides military families with opportunities for networking and skill development as well as social, emotional and academic support to military children and youth.
-Resources for schools include Quick Tips Educator Toolkit for Military Children, School Nurse Toolkit, Talking with Children About Violence and War and Working With Military Children.
+Provides military families with opportunities for networking and skill development as well as social, emotional, and academic support to military children and youth.
+Resources for schools include Quick Tips Educator Toolkit for Military Children, School Nurse Toolkit, Talking with Children About Violence and War, and Working With Military Children.

-Information for Military Personnel and Their FamiliesProvides multiple resources including brochures, toolkits, and items that address issues involving military personnel and veterans such as depression, bipolar, post-traumatic stress disorder and Home Again Veterans and Families Initiative which trains community service providers who work directly with veterans.
-Resources related to schools is found under the family section.
+Information for Military Personnel and Their Families provides multiple resources, including brochures, toolkits, and items that address issues involving military personnel and veterans, such as depression, bipolar, and post-traumatic stress disorder.
+The Home Again Veterans and Families Initiative trains community service providers who work directly with veterans.
+Resources related to schools are found under the family section.